ContextLab/CDL-bibliography/README.md

 ## Modifying the BibTex file
 1. Before making any changes, make sure you're working with the latest version: `git pull upstream master`.
 If you modify memlab.bib *after* you've made changes, you may need to resolve merge conflicts.
-2. Add an entry to for the article (using the citation key naming system described above) and fill in the relevant information.
+2. Add an entry for the article (using the citation key naming system described above) and fill in the relevant information.
 3. If the citation key (let's call it `<KEYNAME>`) already exists in the database, do the following:

   - Rename the existing `<KEYNAME>` entry to `<KEYNAME>a`
   - Rename the new `<KEYNAME>` entry to `<KEYNAME>b`
   - If `<KEYNAME>b` already exists, rename the new entry to `<KEYNAME>c` (and so on).
-4. Commit the change (`git add *; git commit -a -m "<KEYNAME>a, <KEYNAME>b"`).
-Make sure to note any citation keys that were altered.
+4. Commit the change (`git commit -a -m "<KEYNAME>a, <KEYNAME>b"`).
+Make sure to note any citation keys that were altered or added.
 5. Push the change (`git push`).
 6. To incorporate your changes into the main CDL fork, submit a pull request (press the "Pull request" button on your personal fork's GitHub page).
+Once an admin reviews your pull request it'll be incorporated into the main fork and shared with the world (go science)!

 # Using the bibtex file as a common bibliography for all *local* LaTeX files
 1. Check out this repository to your home directory